vpatel00/GameHub/README.md

 How to PLAY:

+NOTE: HAVE VOLUME ON, SOME GAMES HAVE MUSIC.

 Flappy Cat: Space Bar To Move.
 Avoid The Bars

 Primary Key Boss Battle: Dodge the packet loss with arrow keys to move.
 Keep Blue Box, or your packet, alive.